Ulrich Alexander Boschwitz: Berlin Shuffle, Gebunden

 Klappentext

-But there's always disaster lurking in the alleys and flophouses, a disaster that twenty-two-year-old Ulrich Alexander Boschwitz clearly saw coming.
-Here is the disarray and discontent that would feed the Nazi storm.
+But there's always disaster lurking in the alleys and flophouses, a disaster that the twenty-two-year-old author Ulrich Alexander Boschwitz clearly saw coming for his nation.
+In this dark comedy of petty theft, soapbox speeches, and bar fights is the disarray of a country devouring itself.